priyanshu-sharma/project1/yelp.md

 1. Category Performance: Comparison of ratings and review counts within business categories.
 2. Market Position: Relative performance compared to competitors in the same area or category.
 3. Customer Loyalty: Analysis of repeat reviews and long-term customer engagement.
+4. Geographical Analysis: Performance metrics broken down by location (city, neighborhood) to identify regional trends.
+5. Competitor Ratings and Reviews: Tracking competitors' ratings and reviews to benchmark performance.
+6. Market Share: Estimating market share within a category or region based on review count and check-ins.
 ```

 5. Financial Metrics: